+“For the things we have to learn before we can do them, we learn by doing them.” – Aristotle.
 At Lexis Preparatory School, this quote provides guidance for the service learning process for all of our middle and high school students.
-We find it crucial for them to be involved in actively DOING something to positively impact our community and world.
+We find it crucial for them to be involved in actively doing something to positively impact our community and world.

 “For service learning, our group focused on helping people who are experiencing homelessness.
 We contacted an organization called “A New Leaf”.
-They assist many families in the area who need assistance with not only finding a home, but by helping people find jobs, get clothing, food, water, personal hygiene items, child care for children, and so much more.
+They assist many families in the area who need assistance.
+Not only finding a home, but by helping people find jobs, get clothing, food, water, personal hygiene items, child care for children, and so much more.
 I thought it was fun and nice to help out a cause.
 In order to raise money to buy new items to donate, we organized a car wash in our schools parking lot.
 This project was important to me because it really made me appreciate people that are less fortunate.
-This experience made me feel good and made me appreciate everything I have.
 Helping others is a nice feeling to give yourself.”

 -Lexis Prep Freshman Student